DecoratedWings/dapp-clones/stakedapp/README.md

 # Accessible Staking Dapp

 This basic dapp is designed to generally serve as a more accessible version of a staking dapp, where users can stake or unstake various tokens to earn rewards.
-WCAG Guidlines were followed to insure best practices such as: proper keyboard navigation, color contrasts (through all themes), skip naviagation, etc.
+WCAG Guidlines were followed to insure best practices such as: proper keyboard navigation, color contrasts (through all themes), skip naviagation, modal focus trap, etc.

 For a full list of accessibility features, please see the section below.

 | Disclaimer: This app is not production ready and is currently unaudited. |

+## Accessibility Enhancements

 ## Accessibility Testing